 “This is a pass-the-popcorn moment for Democrats,” one senior congressional Democratic leadership aide told CNN Monday.
 “Boehner has been hung out to dry by his caucus, and we are not going to save him.”

-Boehner appears to have reversed himself since a conference call with caucus members Saturday, when he was the only House Republican leader to express support for the Senate plan, according to a GOP source.
+Boehner apparently reversed himself since a conference call with caucus members Saturday, when he was the only House Republican leader to express support for the Senate plan, according to a GOP source.

-The source said Boehner described the Senate vote as "a good deal" and "a victory" in the conference call.
-For his part, the speaker insisted Monday that he raised concerns about the Senate plan "from the moment I heard of it."
+The source said Boehner described the Senate vote as “a good deal” and “a victory” in the conference call, and that Oklahoma Rep. Tom Cole and North Carolina Rep. Walter Jones also expressed support.

 Boehner said he only praised a provision in the Senate bill requiring presidential action on the Keystone pipeline.

-"The rank-and-file members are extremely opposed" to the Senate plan, a GOP source stressed, adding that most members were concerned with the uncertainty caused by just a two-month extension, as well as the political benefit the White House could gain in the national dialogue over taxes.
+“The rank-and-file members are extremely opposed to it,” said the GOP source, adding that most members were concerned with the uncertainty caused by just a two-month extension, as well as the political benefit the White House could gain in the national dialogue over taxes.

-The Senate's two-month measure would reduce the deficit by nearly $3 billion, according to the Congressional Budget Office.
+Saturday’s Senate measure is expected to reduce the deficit by nearly $3 billion, according to the Congressional Budget Office.

 Under the plan, its $33 billion in costs would be offset by an increase in fees that new homeowners with federally backed mortgages will pay to Fannie Mae, Freddie Mac and the Federal Housing Administration.
 Those entities would then turn that money over to the U.S. Treasury.